goitjay/BEMTurbine/README.md

 optimum' blade.
 The input parameters for this script should be defined in setup/optimum_rotor.inp.

-2. BEM_analysis.py: Estimates axiam induction factor and angular induction factor iteratively using blade element momentum (BEM) theory, and use them to estimate power and thrust coefficients as a function of tip-speed ratio.
+2. BEM_analysis.py: Estimates axial induction factor and angular induction factor iteratively using blade element momentum (BEM) theory, and use them to estimate power and thrust coefficients as a function of tip-speed ratio.
 The script also generates axial induction factor, angular induction factor, angle of attack, Cl